paschalihenacho/BudgetTracker/README.md

-# Unit 18 PWA Homework: Online/Offline Budget Trackers
+#  Budget Trackers

-Add functionality to our existing Budget Tracker application to allow for offline access and functionality.
+Budget Tracker application to allow for offline access and functionality.

 The user will be able to add expenses and deposits to their budget with or without a connection.
 When entering transactions offline, they should populate the total when brought back online.